 Brighton is one of the most family-friendly Utah ski resorts that you’ll find.
 With great deals that let kids under 10 ski free, fantastic terrain, and a laid-back atmosphere, Brighton is one of the best places for family skiing in Utah.

 I will readily admit that I have a soft spot for skiing at Brighton resort with my family.
 When I was growing up, my parents would always bring us to Utah for 2 weeks every year to ski with our cousins and grandparents.
-We often had 20+ kids, and a dozen adults, and in my mind, Brighton was perfect.
+It’s a great ski resort for beginners and experts alike and we often had 20+ kids, and a dozen adults, and in my mind, Brighton was perfect.
 This was where I learned to ski, took my first jump, fell off the chairlift several times getting on (why were my snowpants so slippery), and where I skied my first black diamond.
 Now, a few decades later, I’m enjoying skiing Brighton with my kids and loving it just as much as I did when I was growing up!

 Skiable Acres: 1,050 Acres